 Agriculture

-The agricultural sector is the mainstay of Rajasthan’s economy, employing about two-thirds of the state’s working population.
-Despite scant and scattered rainfall, nearly all types of crops are grown, including pearl millet in the desert area, sorghum around Kota, and mainly corn (maize) around Udaipur.
-Wheat and barley are fairly well distributed (except in the desert area), as are pulses (such as peas, beans, and lentils), sugarcane, and oilseeds.
-Rice is grown in the irrigated areas of both the southeast and the northwest.
+The agricultural sector is the mainstay of Rajasthan’s economy, accounting for nearly two-thirds of the state’s working population.
+Despite the scattered rainfall, almost all types of crops are grown here, including pearl millet in the desert region, the area around Kota and mainly maize (maize) around Udaipur.
+Rice is grown in the irrigated areas of both the south-east and north-west.
 Cotton and tobacco are important cash crops.
-Rajasthan has a large livestock population and is a major wool-producing state.
-It also is a source of camels and draft animals of various breeds.
+Rajasthan has a large livestock population and is a major wool producing state.
+It is also a source of various breeds of camels and draft animals.

 Rajasthan needs extensive irrigation to be agriculturally productive.
-The state receives much water from the rivers of Punjab, from the Western Yamuna Canal in Haryana and the Agra Canal in Uttar Pradesh, and from the Sabarmati and Narmada Sagar projects in Gujarat and Madhya Pradesh, respectively.
-Desert land in northwestern and western Rajasthan is irrigated by the Indira Gandhi Canal (formerly called the Rajasthan Canal), which carries water some 400 miles (640 km) from the Beas and Sutlej rivers in Punjab.
-Rajasthan shares the Bhakra Nangal project with Punjab and Haryana and the Chambal Valley project with Madhya Pradesh; both are used to supply water for irrigation and for drinking purposes.
+The state receives water from rivers in Punjab, from the Western Yamuna Canal in Haryana and the Agra Canal in Uttar Pradesh, and from the Sabarmati and Narmada Sagar projects in Gujarat and Madhya Pradesh respectively.
+The desert lands in northwestern and western Rajasthan are irrigated by the Indira Gandhi Canal (formerly known as the Rajasthan Canal), which carries about 400 miles (640 km) of water from the Beas and Sutlej rivers in Punjab. shares the Bhakra Nangal Project with Rajasthan, Punjab and Haryana and the Chambal Valley Project with Madhya Pradesh; Both are used for irrigation and for supplying water for drinking purposes.

 Resources and power

-Rajasthan is an important producer of lead and zinc concentrates, emeralds, and garnets.
-A major portion of the country’s gypsum and silver ore also are produced in Rajasthan.
-Electricity supplies are obtained mostly from neighbouring states and from the Chambal Valley project.
-Power is generated primarily from hydroelectric stations and gas-fired thermal plants.
-The state also draws a portion of its energy from wind farms and from a nuclear power plant at Rawatbhata, near Kota.
+Rajasthan is an important producer of lead and zinc concentrates, emeralds and garnets.
+A major part of the country’s gypsum and silver ore is also produced in Rajasthan.
+Power supply is mostly obtained from neighboring states and the Chambal Valley Project.
+Electricity is mainly generated from hydroelectric stations and gas-fired thermal plants.
+The state also draws part of its energy from wind farms and a nuclear power plant at Rawatbhata near Kota.

 Manufacturing

-Textiles, vegetable oil, wool, minerals, and chemicals are among the major manufactures of Rajasthan.
-However, handicrafts, such as leather goods, marble work, jewelry, pottery, and embossed brass, have earned much foreign exchange.
-Kota, which is the industrial capital of the state, has a nylon factory and a precision-instruments factory, as well as plants for the manufacture of calcium carbide, caustic soda, and rayon tire cord.
+Textiles, vegetable oil, wool, minerals and chemicals are the major producers of Rajasthan.
+However, handicrafts such as leather goods, marble work, jewellery, pottery and embossed brass have earned a lot of foreign exchange.
+Kota, the industrial capital of the state, has a nylon factory and a precision-tool factory, as well as plants for the manufacture of calcium carbide, caustic soda and rayon tire cord.
 There is a zinc smelter plant near Udaipur.

 Government and society